-One of the key objectives established by ERN-EuroBloodNet is to foster best practice sharing in RHD by creating a comprehensive public repository of reliable evidence based guidelines, ranging from prevention, diagnostic tests and treatments to the organisation of patient-centred management in multidisciplinary teams.
+One of the key objectives established by ERN-EuroBloodNet is to foster best practice sharing in Rare Hematological Diseases (RHD) by creating a comprehensive public repository of reliable evidence based guidelines, ranging from prevention, diagnostic tests and treatments to the organisation of patient-centred management in multidisciplinary teams.

-In this context, during the first year of ERN-EuroBloodNet implementation, a protocol for the creation of the repository of reliable guidelines and recommendations on RHD was defined aiming to achieve an accurate and reliable source of information on the guidelines and recommendations followed by the ERN-EuroBloodNet members.
-The repository of guidelines and recommendations will serve as a central platform for sharing best practices, facilitating timely, effective and efficient translation of research results into patient oriented strategies at the individual and public health levels and provide professionals, patients, and policy makers with the best and most up to date information.
+In this context, during the first year of ERN-EuroBloodNet implementation, a protocol for the creation of the repository of reliable Clinical Practice Guidelines (CPGs) and other Clinical Decision Making Tools (CDMTs) on RHD was defined aiming to achieve an accurate and reliable source of information on the best practices documents followed by the ERN-EuroBloodNet members.

-As result, a total of 117 Guidelines and recommendations have been compiled for the six subnetworks through a) the input from ERN-EuroBloodNet subnetwork coordinators and b) Questionnaire conducted among ERN-EuroBloodNet members.
+A total of 117 GPGs and other CDMTs have been compiled for the six subnetworks through a) the input from ERN-EuroBloodNet subnetwork coordinators and b) Questionnaire conducted among ERN-EuroBloodNet members.

 List of international guidelines/recommendations compiled for RHD (RBC: Red blood cell diseases subnetwork, BMF: Bone marrow failures subnetwork, HH-Iron: Hemochromatosis and other rare genetic disorders of iron metabolism and heme synthesis subnetwork, Bleed-Coag: Bleeding and coagulation subnetworks, Lymph: Lymphoid malignancies subnetwork, Myel: Myeloid malignancies subnetwork.

-ERN-EuroBloodNet identified as a high priority not only the generation of a comprehensive repository of Clinical Practice Guidelines (CPGs), but also the definition of a methodology for their classification based on quality domains and assessment of real translation into clinical practice with the final aim to, not only support guideline development when lacking, but also assess their implementation in the different EU Member States.
+ERN-EuroBloodNet identified as a high priority not only the generation of a comprehensive repository of CPGs and other CDMTs, but also the definition of a methodology for their classification based on the following set of domains:

 Document shall be classified based on the objectives and clinical questions, adopting the following items:

-Composition of the guideline / recommendation development group shall be evaluated with reference to the involvement of patient advocacy organizations patients.
+Composition of the CPGs and other CDMTs development group shall be evaluated with reference to the involvement of patient advocacy organizations patients.

-Methodology adopted to develop the guideline / recommendation shall be assessed according to the following scale.
+Methodology adopted to develop the CPGs and other CDMTs shall be assessed according to the following scale: